chrisant996/clink/docs/clink.md

 ## Argument Completion

 Clink provides a framework for writing complex argument match generators in Lua.
 It works by creating a parser object that describes a command's arguments and flags and associating the parser with one or more commands.
-When Clink detects a parser is associated with the command being edited, it uses the parser to generate matches.
+When Clink detects a parser is associated with the command being edited, it uses the parser to generate matches and apply [input line coloring](#classifywords).

 <table class="linkmenu">
 <tr><td><a href="#argmatcher_basics">The Basics</a></td><td>A quick example to show the basics.</td></tr>